dansanderson/bsa-vscode/README.md

 * Syntax highlighting
 * Highlight errors and warnings

-Intended features:

-* Find all references
+* List and highlight references to a symbol or macro
-* Go to definition
+* Go to definition for a symbol or macro
-* List document symbols
+* List document symbols and macros

+Not yet implemented:

+* Different syntax coloring for branch instructions
 * Parsing of pseudo-op arguments
-* Different syntax coloring for branch instructions
 * Validate addressing modes per instruction, i.e. only allow CPU-valid opcode + addressing mode combinations

 ## Installing the extension